SF-24 Stereo Active Ribbon Microphone

 The electronics in the SF-24 provide a perfect load to the ribbon elements at all times, allowing the microphone to deliver 100% of its full sonic potential regardless of the input characteristics of the following mic-pre.
 Due to its low-impedance output, SF-24’s can also be used on extremely long cable runs with minimal signal loss.

 A good impedance match is critical to ribbon microphones.
-Impedance mis-matching loads a ribbon improperly, resulting in loss of low end, diminished body, lowered sensitivity and an overall compromised performance.
+Impedance mismatching loads a ribbon improperly, resulting in loss of low end, diminished body, lowered sensitivity, and overall compromised performance.
 With our Active Series ribbon mics, the ribbon element sees a perfect impedance at all times, regardless of the preamp you use, so its performance will never be compromised by the effects of improper loading.
-In addition, the ribbon element cannot be damaged by phantom power, electrical glitches or miswired cables.
+In addition, the ribbon element cannot be damaged by phantom power, electrical glitches, or miswired cables.

 For mono recording, phase compatibility between the two sides of the SF-24 is excellent.
 This allows you to combine the two channels perfectly in mono without creating undesirable phase artifacts.
 This is particularly useful when capturing a wide sound field in mono; for instance, a singer who tends to move off the “sweet spot” of a mono microphone.
 Either side of the SF-24 can also be used individually as a mono microphone.

 The SF-24 excels on classical piano, drum overheads, ensemble and orchestral recordings, a wide variety of percussion instruments, virtually all acoustic instruments, small vocal ensembles, large choirs, etc.